meredithcook/meredithcook.github.io/_posts/2021-12-04-god-can-use-me-encouragement-excuse.md

 ---
 layout: post
-title: 'God can use me right where I am.'
+title: God can use me right where I am.
 Encouragement or Excuse?
 date: 2021-12-04
 description: Where you live, where you work, and your relationships are no accident.
 The Lord can, indeed, use you right where you are.  # Add post description (optional)
 image: '/images/arrow.jpeg' # Add image post (optional)
 tags: [calling] # add tag
 GA: U263725632